vansh070605/vansh070605/README.md

 ### 🚀 Hi, I’m Vansh Agrawal!

-A second-year Computer Science Engineering student at SRM University (KTR), specializing in Artificial Intelligence and Machine Learning.
+A third-year Computer Science Engineering student at SRM University (KTR), specializing in Artificial Intelligence and Machine Learning.
 I'm passionate about building innovative solutions, exploring emerging technologies, and contributing to impactful projects.

 ---